samueljrains/invert/README.md

 4) Click the 'Load unpacked extension...' box to open up a new file selection screen.

-5) Find where the repository has been sotred on your computer and click OK.
+5) Find where the repository has been stored on your computer and click OK.